Updated: Jul 9

 I’m a native Floridian and I’m able to exercise regularly outdoors—most often you’ll find me counting my steps as I power walk.
 Now I know many of you are not in a perennially sunny region where bright sunlight is a bonus several months of the year.
 And this year the big chill made the thought of outdoor activity or exercise even more daunting.
-If you’re in a sun-less part of the country not only do you miss out on the warm and relaxing touch of streaming sun rays, you also miss out on Vitamin D.
+If you’re in a sun-less part of the country, not only do you miss out on the warm and relaxing touch of streaming sun rays, but you also miss out on Vitamin D.

-Vitamin D is a fat soluble vitamin, and it is also a hormone that the body can make from exposure to the sun.
+Vitamin D is a fat-soluble vitamin, and it is also a hormone that the body can make from exposure to the sun.
 Vitamin D and calcium work together—a dynamic duo of sorts, warding off nutrient defiency that can create weak bones and the development of soft bones or rickets in children.
 In adults the deficiency is indicated by misshapen bones or osteomalacia, and loss of bone mass or osteoporosis.
 In addition to playing a major role in bone growth, it benefits strong teeth and promotes a healthy immune system.
 Recent studies indicate there is also a connection between Vitamin D and heart disease, diabetes, stroke and autoimmune diseases.

 How much is enough?
 The amount recommended varies with age.
 According to the National Institutes of Health, the recommendation is:

-However there are several theories that the NIH requirements are lower than the amounts the body actually needs.
+However, there are several theories that the NIH requirements are lower than the amounts the body actually needs.
 Some research recommends increasing Vitamin D intake to 1,000 IU daily.
 The numbers look good on a chart, but the actual intake of the big D is often lower than what is recommended.

 Vitamin D intake can be increased by getting more sunlight, eating Vitamin D-rich foods and supplements.
 Regular exposure to sunlight is not an easy fix—if you’re living in one of the more temperate areas of the country, north of Philadelphia or Denver, it is not easy to make a lot of Vitamin D in the winter.
 If you’re in warm sunny weather, getting D from sunlight is easier, just remember to protect your skin from overexposure by using a sunscreen SPF 15 or higher.